skurhse/fisher/README.md

 # 🍝 gresto

-Selected passages to aid the language learner.
+Passages to aid the golang learner.

 ### Contents